kiboschool/course-pm-and-design/src/lessons/product-requirements/documentation.md

 - **Product requirements document (PRD):** PRDs help create a shared understanding of the product.
 PRDs are used by various stakeholders including:
     - UX designers to understand the product vision and create wireframes and designers
     - Engineers to inform and guide their engineering work.
 At large companies like Google, software engineers will often use the PRD to create an "Engineering Design document," a more technical document that refers back to the PRD and outlines technical design of the product
-  - QA (quality assurance) team members to write test cases and ensure the finished product meets the requiremetns
+  - QA (quality assurance) team members to write test cases and ensure the finished product meets the requirements
   - Product marketers to understand the vision, and create campaigns or launch plans

 ### PRD Overivew